Welcome to Fessenden Library Media Center

 Formerly, the OPAC, Destiny is the new library media center catalog.
 Not only is it available at your school computer, but now teachers, students, and parents can log in and access it from home to check out the Marion County library collections anytime, anyplace, anywhere!

 Students in Kindergarten and in third grade are required to complete an online course titled Digital Citizenship which is facilitated by the media specialist.
-The course focuses on computer etiquette and safety, and addressed the use of all digital media.
+The course focuses on computer etiquette and safety, and addresses the use of all digital media.

 For more online safety information and guidelines, including activities for practicing online safety with your child, please visit Netsmartzkids.